-Recently a friend called me with an EMERGENCY, “You’ve got to come help me right now!”
-She and her husband had just finished a major remodel and were having their first post renovation dinner party that evening.
-They were trying to get all of the finishing touches done to show off their new space.
-The focal point of the room was a new wall to wall, floor to ceiling bookcase.
-When I walked in I started laughing, I wish that I had taken a picture.
-The bookcase looked like a moving van had thrown up on it, every nook and cranny had been filled, with stuff, stuff, stuff, and more stuff.
+Recently a friend called me with an EMERGENCY.
+She was putting her house on the market and her built-in bookcase looked like a moving van had thrown up on it.
+Every nook and cranny had been filled, with stuff, stuff, and more stuff.
 It was a haphazard jumble of chaos.
 “We can tell it doesn’t look good, so we keep putting more things on it”, my friend said, “but it doesn’t seem to be helping.”
-Her husband was on a Pottery Barn run to get more “stuff” when she called me.
-This is what we did to solve her bookcase nightmare.
+We spent a couple hours making it look awesome with these tips for how to style beautiful bookshelves.

 1. Start with a blank slate:

 Empty everything off of the shelves, and then organize what you have.
 We started by identifying the things that she loved and wanted to feature.
 Group like items together: organize books by size and then by color; group collections together; group things by texture, color, material, and/or size.
 Having an organized pool of source materials makes it easier to create an organized and beautiful display.